isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/How to apply for Ordinary Certificate of origin (OCO) or Preferential Certificate of Origin (PCO).md

 ---
 ## How to apply for ordinary or preferential Certificate of Origin for locally manufactured goods with Singapore Customs?

-**Step 1: Register your Manufacturing Premises**
+**Step 1: Register your Manufacturing Premises/New Product Line**

 Register using the [manufacturer’s application form](https://go.gov.sg/mfr).

-When submitting the application, please note that you are required to furnish all supporting documents as listed out in Section E of the application.
+When submitting the application, please note that you are required to furnish all supporting documents as listed out in **Section E** of the application.
 Failure to do so may result in the application not being processed.

 Upon approval, each Manufacturer’s Registration will be valid for a period of 2 years from the date of approval.
 A renewal notice will be sent to the company’s Authorised Person listed in the account a month prior to the expiry of the registration.
 The Authorised Person is required to follow the instructions in the notice should they wish to renew the Manufacture’s Registration.

-To update the company’s contact details or Authorised Person, please submit this FormSG(go.gov.sg/updatetomanufacturerreg) to Singapore Customs.
+You may update the company’s contact details or Authorised Person, [via the online application form](https://go.gov.sg/updatetomanufacturerreg) to Singapore Customs.

-*Disclaimer: Singapore Customs may arrange to visit your factory to verify the production processes for the goods specified in your application to ensure that they meet the requirements.
-During such visits, financial and operation records may also be inspected as part of this visit.
+*Note: Singapore Customs may arrange to visit your factory to verify the production processes for the goods specified in your application to ensure that they meet the requirements.
+During such visits, financial and operation records may also be inspected.

 (You may skip this step if you are already registered with us as a manufacturer for the specific goods.)